1. When is the best time to go to Bolivia?

 9. What is a typical group like on the Bolivia tours?

-Since Bolivia is a relatively undiscovered destination, groups tend to be very small.
+Since Bolivia is a relatively undiscovered destination, groups tend to be small.
 These tours are a great choice for travelers seeking to get off the beaten path and travel in an area without a lot of other tourists.
-We run our tours with a minimum of two travelers so you may end up with a private guide for your chosen departure.
+We run our tours with a minimum of two travelers, so you may end up with a private guide for your chosen departure.

 10. Are these trips a good choice for solo travelers?

-Yes and no. As noted above, our Bolivian tours tend to attract very small groups so they are not the best options for solo travelers hoping to meet a diverse group of other travelers.
+Yes and no. As noted above, our Bolivian tours tend to attract very small groups, so they are not the best options for solo travelers hoping to meet a diverse group of other travelers.
 Some departure dates may not be available, as they do not have the minimum number of travelers to depart.
-The Chalalan Lodge Amazon tour typically attracts travelers year round so this is the easiest tour to match up a solo traveler, especially if your travel dates are a little flexible.
+The Chalalan Lodge Amazon tour typically attracts travelers year-round, so this is the easiest tour to match up a solo traveler, especially if your travel dates are a little flexible.

 11. Do tour rates include international flights?

 Tour rates do not include international flights.
-We find that it is usually less expensive for travelers to book these separately and this also allows you the flexibility to choose the schedule and routing that is most convenient for you.
-You can purchase international flights on your own, or we can certainly help you arrange these flights with an airfare consolidator who specializes in South America flights.
+We find that it is usually less expensive for travelers to book these separately, and this also allows you the flexibility to choose the schedule and routing that is most convenient for you.
+You can either purchase international flights on your own, or

 12. How do I get to the hotel from the airport when I arrive?